iamnaran/iamnaran.github.io/content/posts/multiple-backstack-navigattion.md

 # Step 2 — Create a BottomBar.kt

-It is our bottom navigation bar it contains, HomeScreen, NotificationScreen, ProfileScreen.
+This represents our bottom navigation bar, including distinct screens for Home, Notifications, and Profile functionalities.

 ```
 @Composable